nmmarquez/MXU5MR/paper/outline.md

 $$

 where $P$ is population number, $D$ is death number, $a$ is a single year age, and $t$ is a single year time period.
 This method assumes net zero migration for all demographic units which will have an effect on the mortality rate estimates depending on if net migration is above or below zero [@hildebrandt_effects_2005].

+### Analysis of time till birth registration.
+Each person level birth record data point which had a year of birth also included a year of registration.
+For each record we calculate the difference from the year of birth till the year of registration and assign the difference to its municipality of residence.
+The mean time of registration from birth for each district was calculated.
+In order to assess the degree of geospatial correlation that exists in these differences of registration time a Moran's I assessment is run.

+### SPDE Modeling Strategies
+In order to estimate the underlying mortality rate of municipalities within Mexico.